Etsy DropShipping: The ultimate guide for DropShipping on Etsy

 Unfortunately for sellers who are looking for new marketplaces to DropShip items, Aftcra is not the place you’re looking for.
 Just like Etsy, in the Aftcra seller guidelines, it specifically states that “reselling of products that are not created by the shop owner” is not allowed.
 You run the risk of having your Aftcra store shut down if you’re found to have been reselling – or DropShipping, since it pretty much accounts to the same thing.

-Folksy can be thought of as the UK’s answer to Aftcra – and indeed, they have styled themselves as ‘the home of British craft’, and although around 15% of Folksy customers are shopping worldwide, Folksy only supports UK sellers.
+Folksy can be thought of as the UK’s answer to Aftcra – and indeed, they have styled themselves as ‘the home of British craft’.
+Although around 15% of Folksy customers are shopping worldwide, Folksy only supports UK sellers.
 You need to be based in the UK to sell through Folksy, but if you can produce jewellery, homeware, clothing, art, wedding supplies or stationery, Folksy could be a good place for you to start selling.

 It’s free to get started on the basic plan, although the basic plan is pretty restrictive – you get just three listings for free.
 On the basic plan, you’ll pay 6% commission, plus £0.15 + VAT on each item you sell.
 Pretty affordable, when you compare to Amazon Handmade’s 12% referral fee.
 If you need to move up, the Folksy Plus subscription will cost you just £5 a month – which gets you unlimited listings, free imports from Etsy and featured listings, as well as up to ten images per listing.
 You’ll still pay 6% commission, but you won’t pay additional fees on each item, so if you’re making lots of sales, this is an affordable way forward.